jess-of-the-woods/tid_til/notes/linux/terminal.md

 Processes need CPU time & the kernel manages when they get access to that in a smart way.

-4 States a process can be in:
-- runnable (eligible to be scheduled for CPU time, has all the info it needs)
-- sleeping (waiting for something)
-- zombie state: a process that has finished doing what it is doing, waiting to give back the info it has come up with & then be killed by kernel
-- stopped: has received a SIGSTOP, waiting for a SIGCONT (resume)

-PPID: parent process id

-- `top`: display linux processes (by CPU usage)
-- `htop`: interactive process viewer (needs to be installed)

-#### ps (process status)
-- `ps aux`: report snapshot of current processes.

-`a`: all, `u`: convert userid's to usernames, `x`: show processes not attached to a terminal (tty)

-- `ps aux | grep nginx`: check CPU usage for a process (nginx)
-- `ps -p <PID>`: to find the process having the PID
-- `ps -p "$$"`: to do this in one command

 #### kill
 - `kill -l`: list all types of kill commands. kill 15 is the default (or implied) which is SIGTERM.
 - `kill 9 <PID>`: use with caution, can cause damage